Josh Teves: Professional

 On March 12, 2019, as an undrafted NHL free agent, Teves signed a one-year contract with the Vancouver Canucks.
 He made his NHL debut on March 26 in Vancouver's 5–4 loss to the Anaheim Ducks.

-At the conclusion of his entry-level contract with the Canucks, having played in just one game in his tenure with the club, Teves was not tendered a qualifying offer and was released to free agency.
+After his entry-level contract with the Canucks, having played in just one game in his tenure with the club, Teves was not tendered a qualifying offer and was released to free agency.
 On August 6, 2021, Teves was signed to a one-year AHL contract with the Rochester Americans, affiliate to the Buffalo Sabres.

 As a free agent from the Sabres, having not featured with the club, Teves opted to sign abroad in agreeing to a one-year contract with Finnish club, JYP Jyväskylä of the Liiga, on August 31, 2022.

 Personal life

 Teves was born to Armando Teves, a teacher, and Phillippa Brain-Teves, a surgeon, on February 18, 1995; he has two siblings.
 Teves attended school in Calgary at West Island College.